rajeshprivate007/MVC_deployon_IIS/README.md

 * Add the custom DNS in hosts file with local IP (127.0.0.1)

 * Now when user will browse the custom domain it will show the MVC application.
+* If you want to make any changes on the application, update the code and publish it again.
+So it will also reflect on machines IP address.